FCUP-LIACD-G6/LIDC-IDRI/README.md

 1-EDA (some EDA as well as data loading)

-2-SEGMENTATION (lungs visualization and nodules mask creation)
+2-SEGMENTATION (lungs visualization, nodules mask creation and feature extraction)